alvisespano/Lw/README.md

 Each let-binding or series of mutally-recursive let-rec-bindings can omit its own `in` except the last one.
 This is different, for example, from F# indentantion-aware lightweight syntax: lexing and parsing in Lw discards whitespaces and end-of-line, totally ignoring indentation.

-Beware though: do not confuse multiple *`let`s without `in`* and the `let..and` construct.
+Beware though: do not confuse multiple `let`'s without the `in` with the `let..and..in` construct.
 These are two distinct things.
-Mulitple let-bindings separated by an `and` are *bound in the same environment* and are syntactically considered as one sigle declaration, thus requiring one single `in` in theory; while multiple `let`s are supposed to have one `in` each, but Lw supports a *syntactic sugar* that allows for multiple declarations to be written without each own's `in` except the last one.
+Mulitple let-bindings separated by an `and` are *bound to the same environment* and are syntactically considered as one sigle declaration, thus requiring one single `in` in theory and in practice.
+Multiple `let`'s, instead, are supposed to have one `in` each, but Lw supports a *syntactic sugar* that allows for multiple `let`'s to be written without each own's `in` except the last one - and that's as if they were declared in cascade, thus each one may refer to the ones above.
 Pay attention to the example above: `R` and `g` are *bound in `and`*, thus not needing the `in` anyway; while the first `k` and the aforementioned `R` and `g` couple are distinct let-bindings and are supposed to need one `in` each (one for the `k` and one for the couple), but in Lw you can omit it.
 Scoping rules still applies though, as proved by the last couple `k` and `swap`.

 ###### Identifiers and naming conventions